lmb-freiburg/dispnet-flownet-docker/README.md

 ## 0. Requirements

-To run the networks, you need an Nvidia GPU with >1GB or memory (at least Kepler).
+To run the networks, you need an Nvidia GPU with >1GB of memory (at least Kepler).

 ## 1. Building the DN/FN Docker image